Must Win: As season 50 begins, Chuck Donohue is still passionate about high school football

 Chuck Donohue wishes he could coach for another 50 years.

-The Southern Regional High School football team talked this week with enthusiasm about the Rams' first offseason practice Monday night, he said.
+The Southern Regional High School football team talked this week with enthusiasm about the Rams’ first offseason practice Monday night.

 He noticed how many players were bigger, stronger and faster after a winter of weightlifting and a spring of outdoor track and field.